-- Leadership: SENCO with national SENCO qualification and part of SENCO cluster group led by an experienced Educational Psychologist, who also trains staff across schools; - Teaching staff: extensive experience and training amongst teaching staff working with children with a variety of SEND, such as ASD; ADHD; Speech and Language; Dyslexia; Attachment disorders; Dyspraxia and Moderate Learning Difficulties; - The head teacher, deputy head teacher, SENCO and Early Years manager took part in ELKLAN training Autumn 2019 Speech and Language support for 5 11s and have trained all staff members on key strategies.
+- Leadership: SENDCO with national SENDCO qualification and part of SENDCO cluster group led by an experienced Educational Psychologist, who also trains staff across schools; - Teaching staff: extensive experience and training amongst teaching staff working with children with a variety of SEND, such as ASD; ADHD; Speech and Language; Dyslexia; Attachment disorders; Dyspraxia and Moderate Learning Difficulties; - The head teacher, deputy head teacher, SENDCO and Early Years trained in ELKLAN (Autumn 2019), Speech and Language support for 5 11s, and have trained all staff members on key strategies.

-- Key members of staff trained in trauma friendly policy Spring 2020 - Teaching Assistants: extensive experience amongst support staff, such as Better Reading; Precision Teaching; Speech and Language; Social Skills; Relationship Based Play and Signalong; - Educational Psychologist training for all teaching staff on Emotion Coaching; Attachment Theory and Growth Mindset; - Teacher and Teaching Assistant performance reviews ensure high expectations for support provided for children with SEND and - Continued liaison with Health Agencies including Community Paediatrician; SALT; OT and Family Support for further advice and support.
+- Key members of staff trained in trauma friendly policy Spring 2020 - Teaching staff trained by specialist autism teacher on Autism Friendly Classrooms Spring 2022 - Teaching Assistants: extensive experience amongst support staff, such as Better Reading; Precision Teaching; Speech and Language; Social Skills; Relationship Based Play and Signalong; - Educational Psychologist training for all teaching staff on Emotion Coaching; Attachment Theory and Growth Mindset; - Teacher and Teaching Assistant performance reviews ensure high expectations for support provided for children with SEND and - Continued liaison with Health Agencies including Community Paediatrician; SALT; OT and Family Support for further advice and support.